-Our quality and safety programme
+Our quality and safety programme.

 We have developed 81 quality performance indicators for internal use in our hospitals to check everything we do against best practice.
 These indicators are used voluntarily because everyone we work with recognises that quality counts and they want to continuously improve our services.
-Some of the indicators are driven by the feedback from our customers, some represent internal or regulatory standards.
+Some of the indicators are driven by feedback from our customers, some represent internal or regulatory standards.

 Why is this information important to me?